Platform comparison

 UK public sector portfolio function

-•Portfolio of programmes governed against MoP and IPA frameworks
+•Portfolio of programmes governed against MoP and government frameworks

 •Stage-gate governance, benefits realisation and board reporting